 - £1,320 for pupils in Reception year to Year 6 recorded as Ever 6 free school meals

 - £935 for pupils in Year 7 to Year 11.

-- £300 for service children or in receipt of child pension from the MoD
+- £300 for pupils in year groups reception to year 11 recorded as Ever 6 service children or on receipt of a child pension from the Ministry of Defence.